s-packages/alpinjs-dialog/README.md

       }
     });

-    // get data from dialog
+    // get data from dialog v1.0.54 or higher let data = this.$dialog("dialogName").data;

-    let data = this.$dialog("dialogName").data();
+    // get data from dialog v1.0.53 or lower let data = this.$dialog("dialogName").data();

     // close dialog